 Even now more than 100 Indonesian domestic workers were being sheltered at the embassy after complaining about abusive employers.

 “Once we finish with the relevant processes, we have to negotiate with the employers for a settlement, such as unpaid wages, and then send the women back to Indonesia.”

 Commenting on the death of Kunarsih, Mr Suripto said, “certainly this matter will be further investigated.
 But the lack of law enforcement is leading to an increasing number of maid abuse cases”.

 According to Dr Rushdihardjo, there is a pattern to the abuses reported against Indonesian domestic workers.
 If it’s sexual it’s the Indians, if it’s physical it’s the Chinese and the Malays don’t pay”, he said.

 In a double whammy situation, many foreign workers who flee their abusive employers find themselves being prosecuted under Malaysia’s immigration laws and jailed instead of receiving assistance.

 Because most employers keep the employee’s passports, it’s difficult for the foreign workers to prove they are in the country legitimately, while others who have demanded unpaid wages often end up being reported for threatening or assaulting their employers.

-This lack of political commitment was amply demonstrated earlier this month when the Malaysian government refused to sign a declaration aimed at improving the levels of protection provided to foreign migrant workers at the 40th Association of Southeast Asian Nations (Asean) Ministerial Meeting (AMM).
+This lack of political commitment was on show earlier this month when the Malaysian government refused to sign a declaration aimed at improving the levels of protection provided to foreign migrant workers at the 40th Association of Southeast Asian Nations (Asean) Ministerial Meeting (AMM).